The Hyperscaler GTM Playbook

 The pillars stand alone; the cluster posts dive into specifics.
 Common reading paths depending on what you’re trying to do:

 “I’m setting up marketplace ops.”
-Start with Cloud Marketplace for the procurement-channel framing, then Cloud Marketplace Listings, then Private Offers, then Cloud Marketplace Operations.
+Start with Cloud Marketplace for the procurement-channel framing, then Cloud Marketplace Listings for the listing process and technical validations, then Private Offers for the transaction mechanics including CPPO and MPO, then Cloud Marketplace Operations for the back-office stack covering metering, reconciliation and revenue recognition.

 “I’m building a multi-cloud motion.”
-Read all three pillars first, then the three per-platform co-sell posts (AWS Co-Sell, Microsoft Co-Sell, Google Co-Sell), then Co-Sell Operations for the cross-platform tooling considerations.
+Read all three pillars first (Cloud Alliances, Hyperscaler Co-Sell, Cloud Marketplace) for the cross-platform model.
+Then the three per-platform co-sell posts (AWS Co-Sell, Microsoft Co-Sell, Google Co-Sell) for the operational specifics.
+Then Co-Sell Operations for the cross-platform tooling considerations including bidirectional sync between CRM and the three hyperscaler partner portals.

 How to Read This